 To address the national reading crisis, as well as identify students at risk for dyslexia, the National Reading Panel identified the most effective components in teaching children to read: phonemic awareness, phonics, vocabulary, fluency, and comprehension.

-Performance in each component is key to a student’s future literacy.
+Why do the components of reading matter?
+Research shows that performance in each component is key to a student’s future literacy.
 Without a comprehensive assessment, teachers often miss deficits, which can lead to students not receiving the help they need.

 Phonemes are the smallest units of speech sounds found in language.
 The ability to isolate, delete, blend, and manipulate phonemes in spoken syllables and words can begin as early as preschool.